Grace Van Patten

 Grace Van Patten (born November 21, 1996) is an American actress.
-She has appeared in two films distributed by Netflix: Tramps (2016) and The Meyerowitz Stories (2017), and in Hulu's miniseries Nine Perfect Strangers (2021) and Tell Me Lies (2022).
-She is the daughter of director Timothy Van Patten and niece of actors Joyce Van Patten and Dick Van Patten.
+She has appeared in two films distributed by Netflix, Tramps (2016) and The Meyerowitz Stories (2017), and in the Hulu original series Nine Perfect Strangers (2021), Tell Me Lies (2022) and The Twisted Tale of Amanda Knox (2025).

 Early life

 Van Patten grew up in Tribeca, New York City, and attended Fiorello H. LaGuardia High School.
-She is the eldest of three daughters of director and producer Timothy Van Patten and former model Wendy Rossmeyer Van Patten.
-Grace Van Patten was a self-described "tomboy" and played volleyball and basketball.
-She owned a mini chopper motorcycle at a young age; her grandfather, Bruce Rossmeyer, had owned several Harley-Davidson dealerships that are now run by her mother.
-She is the niece of comic actor Dick Van Patten, and she lives with her family in Cobble Hill, Brooklyn.
-Her cousin is actress Talia Balsam, who is the daughter of Joyce Van Patten.
+She is the eldest of three daughters of director and producer Timothy Van Patten.
+She is the niece of comic actor Dick Van Patten.
+Her cousin (born in 1959) is actress Talia Balsam, who is the daughter of Joyce Van Patten.